Italian fascism: Aftermath of World War II

-Associazione Nazionale Partigiani d'Italia (ANPI; "National Association of Italian Partisans") is an association founded by participants of the Italian resistance against the Italian Fascist regime and the subsequent Nazi occupation during World War II.
-ANPI was founded in Rome in 1944 while the war continued in northern Italy.
-It was constituted as a charitable foundation on 5 April 1945.
-It persists due to the activity of its antifascist members.
-ANPI's objectives are the maintenance of the historical role of the partisan war by means of research and the collection of personal stories.
-Its goals are a continued defense against historical revisionism and the ideal and ethical support of the high values of freedom and democracy expressed in the 1948 constitution, in which the ideals of the Italian resistance were collected.
+The Associazione Nazionale Partigiani d'Italia (ANPI: "National Association of Italian Partisans") is an association founded in Rome in 1944 by participants of the Italian resistance against the Nazi–Fascist regime and the subsequent Nazi occupation of Northern Italy during World War II.
+ANPI's objectives are the maintenance of the historical role of the Italian partisan groups that fought in the Italian Civil War by means of research and the collection of archives, historical documents, and personal stories.
+Its goals are a continued defense of anti-fascist republicanism against the historical revisionism of neo-fascists in the Italian Republic, along with the ideal and ethical support of human rights, political freedom, pro-Europeanism, and parliamentarian democracy expressed in the Constitution of the Italian Republic (1948), in which the ideals of the Italian resistance were collected.
 Since 2008, every two years ANPI organizes its national festival.
-During the event, meetings, debates, and musical concerts that focus on antifascism, peace, and democracy are organized.
+During the event, meetings, debates, and musical concerts that focus on anti-fascism, peace, and democracy are organized throughout the country.